jatinsoni08/Java-Practice/README.md

 # Java-Practice
-Java practice repository covering core Java concepts including basics, OOP, and the Java Collection Framework with structured examples.
+This repository contains my Java practice work covering core Java fundamentals, object-oriented programming concepts, and the Java Collection Framework.
+It is created for learning, hands-on practice, and interview preparation.